Feeds

 # config.feeds.json.max_items = 15

-# config.feeds.json.path = "path-to-feed.json"
+# config.feeds.json.path = "posts.json"

 # config.feeds.json.ref = "json-feed" # adds `?ref=json-feed` to item links for tracking